sigstore/k8s-manifest-sigstore/README.md

   kubectl-sigstore verify-resource (RESOURCE/NAME | -f FILENAME | -i IMAGE) [flags]

 Flags:
-  -c, --config string     path to verification config YAML file (for advanced verification) -f, --filename string   manifest filename (this can be "-", then read a file from stdin) -h, --help              help for verify-resource
+  -c, --config string            path to verification config YAML file (for advanced verification)
-  -i, --image string      a comma-separated list of signed image names that contains YAML manifests -k, --key string        a comma-separated list of paths to public keys (if empty, do key-less verification) -o, --output string     output format string, either "json" or "yaml" (if empty, a result is shown as a table)
+      --disable-default-config   if true, disable default ignore fields configuration (default to false) -f, --filename string          manifest filename (this can be "-", then read a file from stdin) -h, --help                     help for verify-resource -i, --image string             a comma-separated list of signed image names that contains YAML manifests -k, --key string               a comma-separated list of paths to public keys (if empty, do key-less verification) -o, --output string            output format string, either "json" or "yaml" (if empty, a result is shown as a table)
 ```

 ## Security